MLI-lab/DeepDeWedge/README.md

 This repository contains an implementation of the DeepDeWedge method as described in our manuscript ["A Deep Learning Method for Simultaneous Denoising and Missing Wedge Reconstruction in Cryogenic Electron Tomography"](https://arxiv.org/abs/2311.05539).
 Our implementation comes as a Python package with an accompanying command line interface.

-**Note**: This repository is based on a revised version DeepDeWedge.
-The paper on arXiv is still the original version.
-The revised version will be uploaded to arXiv soon.

 ## Installation
 The first step is to clone this repository, e.g. via
 ```